 - A. An employee whose work is unsatisfactory may be demoted provided that the employee shows promise of becoming a satisfactory employee in another position.
 A demotion for regular employees who have already successfully completed a probationary period shall be made according to the procedures in Article VIII. - B. An employee who wishes to accept a position with less complex duties and reduced responsibilities may request a voluntary demotion.
 A voluntary demotion is not a disciplinary action and is made without using the procedures in Article VIII of this policy.
 Employees may be subject to a reduced salary, consistent with the salary grade of the new position.
-Employees, except those subject to the State Human Resources Act, may serve a probationary period that the employee, department head, and County Manager agree to in writing.
+Employees may serve a probationary period that the employee, department head, and County Manager agree to in writing.